jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) such other information as may be required by the Commissioner in respect of that interest for the purposes of the administration of the Income Tax Act 2007: provided that, unless the Commissioner requires, no person shall be required to disclose a control interest to the extent to which such control interest exists only by virtue of the application of EX 3(1)(b) or (d) of the Income Tax Act 2007.
 (1B) A resident foreign trustee of a foreign trust who makes the disclosure required by section 59B is exempt from the requirements of subsection (1).
-(1C) A portfolio tax rate entity that does not make payments of tax under section HL 23 of the Income Tax Act 2007 is required to make a disclosure under subsection (1) in the prescribed form by the due date for the entity's return under section 57B(6) for the tax year.
+(1C) A multi-rate PIE that does not calculate and pay tax using the provisional tax calculation option under section HM 44 of the Income Tax Act 2007 must make a disclosure under subsection (1) in the prescribed form within the time allowed by section 37 for filing its return for the corresponding tax year under section 57B(7).
 (2) The Commissioner may exempt any person or class of persons from the requirements of subsection (1) where, in the opinion of the Commissioner, disclosure by that person or class or classes of persons is not necessary for the administration of the international tax rules.
 (3) The Commissioner may at any time cancel any exemption granted to any person or class or classes of persons under subsection (2).